Tokyo-Kyoto-Osaka 10-Day Itinerary

 Afternoon

 • Explore Kiyomizu-dera Temple and the shopping street leading up to and from it.
 Ideally, save your shopping towards the end of the visit.
 Wearing Kimonos/Yukata is pretty popular in Kyoto.
-There are two main temples to visit in the 2-day itinerary in Kyoto: Kiyomizu-dera and Fushimi Inari.
-Out of the two, Kiyomizu-dera is a better option to do that since it is less of a hike.
+Although it may sound cheesy, it is actually a pretty fun things to do, and you get some memorable photos out of it.
+We booked our kimono and yukata rentals from this affordable shop on Klook.

 Evening